girikgarg8/Airline-Booking-System/README.md

  Similarly, we identified a one to many relationship between Airport and Flight (one airport can have many flights departing/arriving), and a similar one to many relationship between Airplane and Flight (one airplane can be used for many flights).
 Hence we setup the foreign key constraints at both the JavaScript and database levels.

-The GET API for Flights was setup in a manner to search flights based upon different filters like departure airport, arrival airport, minimum and maximum price, trip date, number of seats required etc. We are also extending the functionality to sort the results based upon different parameters like arrival time, departure time, price etc.
+The GET API for Flights was setup in a manner to search flights based upon different filters like departure airport, arrival airport, minimum and maximum price, trip date, number of seats required etc. We also extended the functionality to sort the results based upon different parameters like arrival time, departure time, price etc. We took motivation from Flipkart Flights for the design of the Flights API.

-We took motivation from Flipkart Flights for the design of the Flights API.
+We used inner joins (through a functionality called eager loading in Sequelize ORM) to find out the airport name corresponding to an airport ID and return it in the response of GET '/flights' API.

 For the complete design doc of this project please <a href="https://docs.google.com/document/d/1FyH16wreiVJ3Vtazm8msDB7-DPQsjRFSYDkLdWSvdJo/edit?usp=sharing" target="_blank"> click here